hotwax/oms-documentation/user-manuals/job-workflows/products.md

 ### Description

-The Associate Products with Sub Catalog job, identified by Job ID JOB_UPD_PROD_ASSOC, is designed to associate products in the Order Management System (OMS) with products in a system that is not the product catalog master.
-This job is crucial for maintaining accurate product associations across different systems.
+The job identified by Job ID `JOB_UPD_PROD_ASSOC` is specifically crafted to link products within a child product catalog (typically a non-master catalog) with those in the master product catalog in OMS.
+This process is vital for ensuring accurate product associations across multiple Shopify stores utilizing the same product catalog, thereby enhancing consistency in the system.

 ### Recommended Frequency